IoTone/ProjectGyr/README.md

 # Overview

-# Project Gyruss v0.1
+Project Gyr v0.9 provides an easy way to use RFID to detect presense and track users in an area.
+The intent is to offer a realtime dashboard for anyone needing to track movement, checkins, walk ins, visits, etc., in a particular area around an RFID proximity reader.

-A simple Sinatra app that connects to Thinkify API for TR-265 to record and log visits of RFID stickers
+A simple Sinatra app that connects to Thinkify API for TR-265 to record and log visits of RFID stickers.
+The reader part of the application spends cycles reading for new RFID tags, and then updating the backend system with updates such that any web based clients can see a realtime set of status updates in a dashboard.
+In addition to a dashboard, the app provides a debugger and data export.

+Why the name Gyr, because we love that 80's video game, Gyruss.

 ## Dependencies